Orange County Spousal Support Attorney

 Seek Temporary Spousal Support or Long-Term Support After Your Divorce

-In California, there is no such thing as guideline spousal support, but relevant case law states that the judge has lot of discretion in deciding how to award support.
-In general: the point of temporary spousal support is to help maintain the status quo.
-That is, to keep everything under control until we complete discovery and settle the case or until we get to trial.
+In California, there is no such thing as guideline spousal support, but relevant case law states that the judge has a lot of discretion in deciding how to award support.
+In general: the point of temporary spousal support is to help maintain the status quo; that is, to keep everything under control until we discovery is complete and the case settled, or the case goes to trial.

 Judges also look at temporary spousal support as intended to temporarily meet the needs of the supported party based on the marital standard of living as generated by a computer program.
 The same program that generates the guideline statewide number for monthly child support also recommends a monthly amount for temporary spousal support.
 Generally, most judges will only use the number recommended by the computer program.

 This suggests that one can influence the final amount with numbers entered the program.
-Assuming the court will most likely be using Ex-Spouse or Dissomaster software, the number will be primarily influenced by income entered for each side, property tax deduction, and interest deduction on a home, etc. A section of the program also requires the entry of tax benefits that either party might have.
+Assuming that the court will most likely be using Ex-Spouse or Dissomaster software, the number will primarily be influenced by the income entered for each party; property tax deduction; and interest deduction on a home, etc. A section of the program also requires the entry of tax benefits that either party might have.
 The more tax benefits a party has, the more they will pay.

-Here’s another point: let’s say you have a spouse who doesn’t work and the other spouse works.
+Here’s another point: let’s say one spouse doesn’t work and the other spouse works.
 Since the first spouse has no income, tax deductions don’t matter to them.
 If you have zero income, then you have no income to reduce.
-So the attorney for the receiver of Spousal Support would argue that they do not want the deductions because their client makes no money, but it is a benefit to the spouse who does have an income, so put all the deductions on their side.
+So the attorney for the receiver of spousal support would argue that they do not want the deductions because their client makes no money, but it is a benefit to the spouse who does have an income, so put all the deductions on their side.

 Then you flip it: let’s assume the spousal support seeker wants the house, so now they will own a home with property taxes, and they will pay interest on the mortgage.
 So the other way to decide whose side to put the deductions on is: who is going to get the house?
 Let’s assume the husband is living in the house, and the wife isn’t, and he’s going to get the house.
 All the deductions are put on his side.
 However, if the husband agrees that the wife will get the house, then she will get the deductions.